section-engineering-education/engineering-education/content/articles/building-a-multi-class-text-classification-model-using-h2o-and-sckit-learn/index.md

 ### Text Preprocessing for natural language processing
 There are many text preprocessing steps.
 In this tutorial, we will focus on the following:

 - Stemming.
 Stemming reduces a word into its stem word or root.
 It removes the word affixes so that only the root remains.
-For example, the words “connecting”, “connect”, “connection”, “connects” are all reduced to the root form “connect”.
+For example, the words “connecting”, “connect”, “connection”, and “connects” are all reduced to the root form “connect”.

 - Removing stop words.
 Stop words are the most common words in any language.
 However, they do not add much information to the text.
 Examples of stop words are conjunctions, pronouns, and articles.
 Removing stop words will enable the model to focus on words that add value in training.

 - Lower Casing.
 It converts the text dataset to lower case.

 - Tokenization.
 Breaking up the sentences into smaller word units called tokens.
-This process enables the model to understand the sentences through analyzing the word tokens.
+This process enables the model to understand the sentences by analyzing the word tokens.

 - Removing unnecessary characters.
 The text dataset may have unnecessary characters that do not add value to the model.
 We remove these characters to ensure the model focus on important information.